Measuring Tools

 There are a lots of measurements that go into making a piece of jewelry.
 And fortunately, lots of tools to make those jobs easier.

-I've got several answers for those questions below.
+I've got a few helpful answers for those questions below..

 Stone Size